aidancrowther/COMP3004-Scrummy/Documentation/Team6Report1.md

 ### Ellis Glennie

-* the list of features worked on
-* for each such feature:
-  * its status (in progress OR completed)
+* Completed Meld class with appropriate test cases.
+* Made slight changes to the UML to accomodate this.
+* Meld:
+  * Status: Completed
   * the list of commits pertaining to it in the repository

 ### Brittny Lapierre